Tedd L. Mitchell: Career with the Cooper Clinic

-Career with Texas Tech University System
+Career with the Texas Tech University System

 In 2010, Mitchell began his career in academic administration joining the Texas Tech University System as president of Texas Tech University Health Sciences Center.
-During his tenure, Texas Tech University Health Sciences Center El Paso was established as a standalone institution in 2013 (the TTU System's fourth university), the Texas Tech University Health Sciences Center University Center in Lubbock was expanded, and a new 51,000 square foot Academic Classroom Building was added on the TTUHSC Odessa Campus.
-In 2019, Texas Tech University Health Sciences Center's achieved record enrollment to become the top Texas health-related academic institution based on number of health care professional graduates.
+During his tenure, Texas Tech University Health Sciences Center El Paso was established as a standalone institution in 2013, becoming the Texas Tech University System's fourth university.
+Under his leadership, the Texas Tech University Health Sciences Center University Center in Lubbock was expanded, along with facilities expansions in Odessa, Amarillo, Abilene, and Dallas.

 On October 25, 2018, the Texas Tech University System Board of Regents named Mitchell the fifth chancellor of the TTU System.
-Following the appointment, he served the dual role of TTU System chancellor and TTUHSC president for approximately one year until on Nov.
-1, 2019, TTUHSC provost and chief academic officer Lori Rice-Spearman was named interim TTUHSC president.
+Following the appointment, he served in the dual role of TTU System chancellor and TTUHSC president for approximately one year, until Nov.
+1, 2019, when Lori Rice-Spearman, TTUHSC provost and chief academic officer, was named interim TTUHSC president.